Tennessee Legislature Sends Mixed Message - Bans Voting by Foreign Nationals but Authorizes Professional Licenses

 Prior state law prescribed a list of specific documents to prove citizenship or status as a qualified alien.
 It also required the state and local licensing bodies to verify qualified alien status with federal immigration authorities.
 Additionally, it provided civil and criminal penalties for falsifying applications and documents.

-House Bill (HB) 2309 and Senate Bill (SB) 2464, however, defines commercial and professional licenses so they are not public benefits.
+House Bill (HB) 2309 and Senate Bill (SB) 2464, however, define commercial and professional licenses so they are not public benefits.
 Therefore these licenses are no longer subject to the restrictions, verification and penalty provisions that Tennessee law imposes for other public benefits.

 Instead, under these licensing bills anyone authorized to work in the United States, whether a “qualified alien” or not, can receive a professional or commercial license in Tennessee.